OksanaVe/snpAIMeR/README.md

 Which row contains the marker names ('0' if absent)?
 Are genotypes coded by a single row (y/n)?
 ```
-Finally, after a few messages about the data (again from adegenet), the user is prompted for the following:
+Finally, after a few messages about the data (again from adegenet), the user is prompted for the following (we recommend no less than 100 cross-validation replicates:
 ```
 Minimum number of markers in combination:
 Maximum number of markers in combination: